 - In addition, certain drugs, such as aspirin, can cause increased bleeding.

-The kind of treatment you get depend on the cause of your bleeding and how serious it is.
+The kind of treatment you get from gynecologist depends on the cause of your bleeding and how serious it is.
 Other things such as your age, general health, and medical history; how you respond to certain medicines, procedures, or therapies; and your wants and needs are looked at.
 The treatment you may undergo can be either drug treatment or surgical treatment.

 Menorrhagia is very common among women.
-However, many women are not aware that they can get help for it and others do not get help because they are too uncomfortable to talk with a doctor about it.
-Talking openly with your doctor is very important in making sure you are diagnosed properly and get the right treatment.
+However, many women are not aware that they can get help for it and others do not get help because they are too uncomfortable to talk with a gynecologist doctor about it.
+Talking openly with your gynecologist & Obstetrician is very important in making sure you are diagnosed properly and get the right treatment.